Acxiom/metalus/docs/parameter-mapping.md

 or number.
 A return value of an object will log a warning and ignore string concatenation to return the object value.

 **Calling methods**
-In addition to accessing fields, methods can called using the same syntax:
+In addition to accessing fields, methods can be called using the same syntax:
 ```
 "!obj.subObj.getName"
 ```